 - The deadline for the submission of the complete application is Friday, March 13th, 2020.

 - Semi-finalists are invited to interview with the MMUF Faculty Advisory Board mid-April and are notified of the status of their application shortly thereafter.

-Please submit completed MMUF applications to MMUF@amherst.edu by March 8th.
-Incomplete applications will not be reviewed.
+Please submit completed MMUF applications to MMUF@amherst.edu.
+Incomplete or late applications will not be reviewed.